microsoft/azure-health-AI-services-samples/samples/ta4h-adaptive-client-blueprint/README.md

 1. Clone the repository from GitHub: https://github.com/Microsoft/azure-health-ai-services-samples
 2. Navigate to the `samples/ta4h-adaptive-client-blueprint` directory.
-3. Create a `launchSetting.json` file under the 'Properties' directory and copy the "Ta4hAdaptiveClient-Local" profile definition from the `launchSetting-template.json`.
-(Make sure to set `Copy to Output Directory` to Copy Always/Copy if Newer )
+3. Create a `launchSettings.json` file under the 'Properties' directory and copy the "Ta4hAdaptiveClient-Local" profile definition from  [launchSettings-template.json](Properties/launchSettings-template.json).
+(If using VisualStudio, Make sure to set `Copy to Output Directory` to Copy Always/Copy if Newer )

-The launchsetting should look like this
+The launchSettings should look like this
 !["A screenshot of laynchsetting file"](/media/ta4h-adaptive-client-blueprint/launchsetting-example.png)

 4. Populate the missing values: